binwiederhier/ntfy/docs/publish.md

 ## Action buttons
 You can add action buttons to notifications to allow yourself to react to a notification directly.
 This is incredibly useful and has countless applications.

+You can control your home appliances (open/close garage door, change temperature on thermostat, ...), react to common monitoring alerts (clear logs when disk is full, ...), and many other things.
+The sky is the limit.

 As of today, the following actions are supported: